Esthey/ADDIDAS/README.md

-# ADDIDAS
-SALES PERFORMANCE OBJECTIVES
+# ADDIDAS FOOTWEAR SALES PERFORMANCE AND TREND

-Footwear Sales Performance from the year 2020 to 2021 Using Excel.
+# Footwear Sales Performance from the year 2020 to 2021 Using Excel.

-OBJECTIVES
+# OBJECTIVES

 Sales Trend and Year-on-Year Growth